Attila Zoller

 Attila Cornelius Zoller (June 13, 1927 – January 25, 1998) was a Hungarian jazz guitarist.
 After World War II, he escaped the Soviet takeover of Hungary by fleeing through the mountains on foot into Austria.
-In 1959, he moved to the U.S., where he spent the rest of his life as a musician and teacher.
+In 1959, he moved to the United States, where he spent the rest of his life as a musician and teacher.

 Music career

 Zoller was born in Visegrád, Hungary.
 As a child, he learned violin from his father, a professional violinist.
 While in school, he played flugelhorn and bass before choosing guitar.
 He dropped out of school and played in jazz clubs in Budapest while Russia occupied Hungary.
 He fled Hungary in 1948 as the Soviet Union was establishing communist military rule.
 He escaped on foot, carrying his guitar through the mountains into Austria.
 He settled in Vienna, became an Austrian citizen, and started a jazz group with accordionist Vera Auer.

 In the mid-1950s, Zoller moved to Germany and played with German musicians Jutta Hipp and Hans Koller.
 When American jazz musicians passed through, such as Oscar Pettiford and Lee Konitz, they persuaded him to move to the United States.
 He moved to the U.S. after receiving a scholarship to the Lenox School of Jazz.
 One of his teachers was guitarist Jim Hall and his roommate was Ornette Coleman, who got him interested in free jazz.